 Are more UAE residents looking for home finance currently?

-The number of visitors to Souqalmal’s Home Loans section in the last quarter of 2020 has gone up by nearly 80 percent, compared to the previous quarter.
+The number of visitors to Souqalmal’s Home Loans section in the last quarter of 2020/beginning of 2021 has gone up by nearly 80 percent, compared to the previous quarter.

 This spike in the number of people researching and applying for home loans on our platform is indicative of improved sentiment in the UAE property market, and a pick-up in mortgage demand in the last few months.